VanessaMancia/Azure-Introduction/README.md

 - From the Start menu, navigate to Command Prompt, and then select Run as administrator.

-- If the User Account Control dialog box opens, select Continue.
+- If the User Account Control dialogue box opens, select Continue.

 - Execute the following statement to enable auditing from SQL Server.